Cinderella (Rodgers and Hammerstein musical): Act II

 Cinderella arrives at the palace at 11:30; before she enters, her Godmother warns her not to stay past midnight.
-The Prince is bored by the attention of all the young ladies with whom he has had to dance, including the stepsisters.
-Cinderella's grand entrance immediately attracts everyone's attention and intrigues the Prince.
+The Prince is bored by the attention of all the young ladies with whom he has had to dance, including the stepsisters ("Gavotte").
+Cinderella's radiant entrance immediately attracts everyone's attention, but her transformation is so complete that no one recognizes her.
+The Prince is intrigued.
 They dance together and instantly fall in love ("Ten Minutes Ago").
-Seeing the Prince with a beauty whom they do not recognize, the stepsisters ask why he wouldn't prefer a "usual" girl like them ("Stepsisters' Lament").
-As the Prince and Cinderella dance he declares his love for her ("Do I Love You Because You're Beautiful?").
-As they embrace, the clock strikes midnight and Cinderella flees before the magic wears off, but in her haste she leaves behind a glass slipper.
+Seeing the Prince with a beauty whom they do not recognize, the stepsisters ruefully ask each other why he wouldn't prefer a "usual" girl like them ("Stepsisters' Lament").
+As the Prince and Cinderella dance, he declares his love for her ("Do I Love You Because You're Beautiful?").
+As they embrace, the clock strikes midnight, and Cinderella flees before the magic wears off, but in her haste she leaves behind a glass slipper.

 Act III

-The next morning, Cinderella's stepmother and stepsisters reminisce about the Ball and find that Cinderella is very intuitive about what it must have been like going to the Ball ("When You're Driving Through the Moonlight") and dancing with the Prince ("A Lovely Night").
-Meanwhile, the Prince is searching for the woman with whom he danced and who fled so quickly from the Ball.
-One of the royal guards tries the slipper on all the women of the kingdom ("The Search").
+The next morning, Cinderella's stepmother and stepsisters reminisce about the Ball and find Cinderella's "imagination" surprisingly accurate about what it must have been like going to the Ball ("When You're Driving Through the Moonlight") and dancing with the Prince ("A Lovely Night").
+Meanwhile, despite his parents' cautions about a girl he just met, the Prince is searching for the owner of the slipper who fled so hurriedly from the Ball.
+The Herald tries the slipper on all the women of the kingdom ("The Search").
 At Cinderella's house, the slipper will not fit any of the ladies.
-Cinderella's stepmother tries to steer the guard away from Cinderella, but she is not home; she is hiding in the Palace garden.
-The guard returns to the palace garden and informs the Prince that he has not found the missing girl.
-The guard then sees Cinderella hiding and places her under arrest.
+Cinderella's stepmother works to steer the Herald away from Cinderella, but she is not home; she is hiding in the Palace garden.
+The Herald returns to the palace to inform the Prince that he has not found the missing girl.
+The Herald then sees Cinderella hiding and places her under arrest.
 Prodded by the Fairy Godmother, he tries the slipper on Cinderella.
 It fits, and the Prince is called back to the garden where he recognizes his beloved ("Do I Love You Because You're Beautiful?" (reprise)).
-Cinderella and the Prince marry.
+The stepmother and stepsisters are now very solicitous and help Cinderella prepare for her wedding; she and the Prince marry with resplendent pomp, as her Fairy Godmother observes that "impossible things are happening every day".